Safe & Secure Shopping

 According to professional herbalists Thomas Easly and Steven Horne in their book “The Modern Herbal Dispensatory, kratom tea that has been prepared and extracted via the use of hot water and steeping (also known as a hot infusion), can be safely refrigerated for up to three days.

 By the way, I am not affiliated with Thomas or Steven in any way.
 I’m simply recommending a book which I found to be exceptionally useful in my botanical journey.
+However, if possible, make fresh kratom tea on a daily basis to take full advantage of its potent results.

 How Long Does Kratom Tea Powder Last?